SwedbankPay/developer.swedbankpay.com/modules-sdks/mobile-sdk/merchant-backend.md

 The example implementations assume they are rooted at host root, and serve an Apple app site association using a configurable application ID.

+Note that the Apple app site association file has a new format starting with iOS 13.
+To support both newer and earlier iOS, the file needs to be a combination of the two.

 {:.code-view-header}
 **Request**